 - the ability to function in a classroom environment and does not have the level of sensory integration/ behavioral/ psychological issues that would impede his/her ability to attend to classroom and individual instruction.

-All children have to meet a suitability assessment for intake into Pathlight.
+All children have to meet a suitability assessment for intake into the school.
 Please note that the school screening assessment does not automatically guarantee the child a place in Pathlight.

-- fulfilment of stipulated Admission Criteria
+- fulfilment of stipulated admission criteria

 - outcome of school screen assessment assessment by Pathlight's psychologists and educators